Looking for how to spend 1 day in Chicago? This is the itinerary for you!

 Morning

-I recommend beginning a day with a breakfast picnic at Millennium Park.
+I recommend beginning the day with a breakfast picnic at Millennium Park.

 Pack a couple of sandwiches, granola bars, and fruit from a local grocery store to get the day started right away.